Uruguay Travel Information

 The official language is Spanish.

-Tipping is discretionary in Uruguay, but a gratuity of between 5% and 10% of the bill is usually offered in restaurants.
+Tipping is discretionary in Uruguay, but a gratuity of between five percent and 10 percent of the bill is usually offered in restaurants.
 Rounding up the bill is sufficient for taxi drivers, and hotel porters receive about US$1 per bag.

 Uruguay is a secular and progressive state, and is welcoming to gay and lesbian visitors are most welcome.
 Indeed, Uruguay is widely considered the most LGBT-friendly destination in South America.
 Locals tend to stand close together, and it is considered rude to back away.
 Close acquaintances may greet with a kiss on the cheek, though a handshake is perfectly all right for introductions.